SummaryRead the full fact sheet

 Air soft furnishings (upholstered furniture and bedding) outside in the sunshine and wind.
 Mattresses may be able to be cleaned by a specialist mattress repairer.
 It is almost impossible to get the smell of smoke out of feather pillows or foam.

-Washing affected clothing after a bushfire
+Wash affected clothing after a bushfire

 Remember to wear gloves and follow the safety directions on the bleach container.
 Care should be taken as this mix will bleach clothes.